developer-zebra/developer-zebra-site/src/emdk-for-android/3-1/tutorial/tutBluetoothScannerAPI/index.md

 2. Installing the EMDK for Android application without deploying the EMDK runtime on the Symbol device will fail because of missing shared library on the device.

-## What's Next
-Now that you have learned how to perform pairing with Bluetooth Scanning device using Bluetooth Pairing Utility of [Bluetooth Scanner API](../../api/barcode), in the next tutorial we would concentrate on [ScanAndPair APIs]((../../api/scanandpair)) and develop an application to demonstrate its use.

 ## Download the Source
 The project source to this tutorial can be [downloaded (Internet Connection Required)]().